The Marshall Goldsmith Group includes Marshall and a select team of close associates who have worked closely with him throughout his career.

-Bill’s clients include: Abbott Nutrition, Acushnet, American Express, ArcelorMittal, Ashland, AT&T, Bentley, Bloomberg, Boeing, Boston Scientific, Budget Rent a Car, CalPERS, Cisco, ChevronTexaco, Cox Enterprises, C R Bard, DirecTV, Dreyer’s Grand Ice Cream, Exelon, Federal Reserve Bank, Ford Motor Company, FTI Consulting, GlaxoSmithKline, Internal Revenue Service, Johnson & Johnson, Labatt Breweries, KPMG, Las Vegas Metro Police Department, Marathon Oil Company, Martha Stewart Living, Mead Johnson, MGM-Mirage Hotels, Microsoft, Motorola, New York Stock Exchange, Nike, Nortel, Northrop Grumman, Oracle, Pfizer, PNC Bank, Raytheon, Sanofi-Aventis, Southern Company, Sterling Jewelers, TaylorMade-Adidas, Texas Instruments, Toyota, Union Pacific Railroad and Weyerhaeuser.
+Bill’s clients include: Abbott Nutrition, Acushnet, American Express, ArcelorMittal, Ashland, AT&T, Bentley, Bloomberg, Boeing, Boston Scientific, Budget, CalPERS, Cisco, ChevronTexaco, Cox Enterprises, C R Bard, DirecTV, Dreyer’s Grand Ice Cream, Exelon, Federal Reserve Bank, Ford Motor Company, FTI Consulting, GlaxoSmithKline, Internal Revenue Service, Johnson & Johnson, Labatt Breweries, KPMG, Las Vegas Metro Police Department, Marathon Oil Company, Martha Stewart Living, Mead Johnson, MGM-Mirage Hotels, Microsoft, Motorola, New York Stock Exchange, Nike, Nortel, Northrop Grumman, Oracle, Pfizer, PNC Bank, Raytheon, Sanofi-Aventis, Southern Company, Sterling Jewelers, TaylorMade-Adidas, Texas Instruments, Toyota, Union Pacific Railroad and Weyerhaeuser.

 Aside from his work with major corporations, Bill has donated his services to the International Red Cross/Red Crescent, the New York Association for New Americans, and the Girl Scouts of the USA.

 Bill holds a BS from Drake University and an MBA from Indiana University.